xTwo56/coinswap/README.md

 - [x] Basic protocol workflow with integration tests.
 - [x] Modularize protocol components.
 - [x] Refine logging information.
-- [ ] Fix all clippy warnings.
-- [x] Abort Case 1: Taker aborts after setup.
+- [x] Abort 1: Taker aborts after setup.
 Makers identify this, and gets their fund back via contract tx.
-- [ ] Abort Case 2: One Maker aborts **before setup**.
+- [x] Abort 2: One Maker aborts **before setup**.
 Taker retaliates by banning the maker, moving on with other makers, if it can't find enough makers, then recovering via contract transactions.
+  - [x] Case 1: Maker drops **before** sending sender's signature.
+Taker tries with another Maker and moves on.
+  - [x] Case 2: Maker drops **before** sending sender's signature.
+Taker doesn't have any new Maker.
+Recovers from swap.
+  - [x] Case 3: Maker drops **after** sending sender's signatures.
+Taker doesn't have any new Maker.
+Recovers from swap.
+- [ ] Finish building a flexible and robust Test-Framework with `bitcoind` backend.
-- [ ] Abort Case 3: Maker aborts **after setup**.
+- [ ] Abort 3: Maker aborts **after setup**.
 Taker and other Makers identify this and recovers back via contract tx.
 Taker bans the aborting Maker's fidelity bond.
-- [ ] Malice Case 1: Taker broadcasts contract immaturely.
+- [ ] Malice 1: Taker broadcasts contract immaturely.
 Other Makers identify this, get their funds back via contract tx.
-- [ ] Malice Case 2: One of the Makers broadcast contract immaturely.
+- [ ] Malice 2: One of the Makers broadcast contract immaturely.
 The Taker identify this, bans the Maker's fidelity bond, other Makers get back funds via contract tx.
+- [ ] Fix all clippy warnings.
 - [ ] Achieve >80% test coverage, including bad and recovery paths in integration tests.
 - [ ] Switch to binary encoding for wallet data storage and network messages.
 - [ ] Implement configuration file support for Takers and Makers.